solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     }
     ```

+    Without calling `build` first, `simulate` function becomes ineffectual as there would be no predefined actions to execute.

 -   `function validate() public`: Validates system state post proposal simulation.
 This allows checking that contract's variables and newly deployed contracts are set up correctly and the actions in the build were simulated correctly.
 In `Proposal` contract this function is empty.

     ```solidity
     function validate() public virtual {}
     ```

     This function is overridden at the proposal specefic contract.
 For eg: we can have a look at governor bravo `validate()` method.
 It checks the deployment by ensuring the total supply is 10 million and bravo timelock is the owner of deployed token and vault as the ownersip of these contracts was transferred from deployer eoa to the bravo timelock in the `deploy()` method for this proposal.
 It checks the build actions simulation by ensuring that token was successfully whitelisted on the vault and the vault's token balance is equal to the bravo timelock's deposit in the vault.

     ```solidity
     function validate() public override {
         // Get vault address